nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_07_The_Curriculum.md

 - **Key Event:** Angelica raises her hand and challenges the official story, citing that the "Founders" were actually flight crew with highest exposure to drive plume radiation.

-  - _Key Dialog:_ **Angelica Vance:** "It's not divine selection, Professor.
+  - _Key Dialog:_ **Angelica Ward:** "It's not divine selection, Professor.
 It's genetic compatibility with the focused radiation of the ship's engine core."
-  - _Key Dialog:_ **Angelica Vance:** "We aren't gods, Professor.
+  - _Key Dialog:_ **Angelica Ward:** "We aren't gods, Professor.
 We're just mutants with good PR."

 ---